bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26) v2.md

 | **Mech Dist 1A / 1B** | 800A | Loops 1+2 chillers, pumps (RDHx cooling) | A / B |
 | **Mech Dist 2A / 2B** | 1,200A | Loop 3 chillers, CDUs (L2C cooling) | A / B |
 | **UPS Dist A / UPS Dist B** | 400A | UPS System A/B output distribution | A / B |

 ## 9.0 CABINET POWER DISTRIBUTION

 - **PDUs:** Each IT cabinet will be equipped with two (2) rack-mounted Power Distribution Units (PDUs), PDU-A and PDU-B.
 - **Source:** PDU-A shall be fed from the "A" power path, and PDU-B from the "B" power path.

-- **Rating:** PDUs shall be sized based on the cabinet's designed load (e.g., 2N for 25 kW or 2N for 100 kW).
+- **Rating:** PDUs shall be sized based on the cabinet's designed load

 ## 10.0 NON-CRITICAL (HOUSE) POWER

 ### 10.1 Philosophy

-All non-critical support spaces shall be on an electrical system **completely separate** from the critical data center infrastructure.
+All non-critical support spaces shall be on an electrical system completely separate from the critical data center infrastructure.
 This separation prevents non-critical load faults from impacting critical IT operations and enables independent maintenance and testing.

 ### 10.2 Non-Critical Areas Served

-The house power system serves the following spaces:

-- **Office Spaces:** Conference rooms, offices, call pods, seating areas, hoteling workstations
-- **NOC (Network Operations Center):** Non-IT building systems only (workstation power on portable UPS)
-- **Security:** Control Room (SCR) at main entrance, Control Booth (SCB) at loading dock
-- **Common Areas:** Bathrooms, showers, break room, lounge, gym/fitness center
-- **Circulation:** Hallways, corridors, loading dock
-- **Building HVAC:** Office RTUs, exhaust fans (non-critical ventilation)
-- **Storm Shelter:** Safe room ventilation and lighting
-- **General Lighting:** Non-emergency building lighting
-- **Elevator:** Non-critical passenger elevator
-- **Staging/Storage:** Warehouse and equipment storage areas
+House power serves office spaces, NOC (non-IT systems), security control rooms, common areas (break rooms, gym, restrooms), circulation spaces, building HVAC, storm shelter, general lighting, elevator, and staging/storage areas.

 ### 10.3 Utility Service